-I have explored some of these issues in a recent article and am now turning to more locally focused research examining the right to sanitation in Alabama and in informal settlements in South Africa.
+I have explored some of these issues in a recent article and have now turned to more locally focused research examining the right to sanitation in Alabama and in informal settlements in South Africa.

 UN Human Rights Mechanisms

 The Special Procedures of the Human Rights Council are among the international community’s most important human rights mechanisms.
 However, little is known about whether and how their work translates into the increased enjoyment of human rights in people’s lives, in particular in the field of socio-economic rights.
 The project consists of applied, policy-relevant research with the main objective of contributing lessons learnt.
 We seek to identify the opportunities and success factors, but also risks, challenges and obstacles that mandate holders faced in achieving long-term change and contributing to the realization of socio-economic rights.

 The project is carried out in collaboration with the Universal Rights Group and involves students in my course on UN Human Rights Bodies.
-We will convene an expert roundtable at Columbia University in the fall to take the discussions further.
+We have convened an expert roundtable at Columbia University in 2017 and we're now developing a number of case studies.

 I have also contributed to an edited volume on the Special Procedures and am involved in a related project on UN Treaty Body Reform.

 The SDGs and Human Rights

 The Sustainable Development Goals continue the tradition of global target-setting in development.
 The human rights community has engaged to an unprecedented level in the elaboration and discussion of these goals.
 To present a critical early review, Carmel Williams and I have co-edited a special issue of the International Journal of Human Rights on the topic with a focus on the cross-cutting themes of equality and accountability and a substantive focus on the health goal.